james2doyle/angular-through-iframe/README.md

 angular-through-iframe
 ======================

-How to use angular.js through an iframe
+How to use angular.js through an iframe.
+See the [live demo here](http://james2doyle.github.io/angular-through-iframe/).

 Example: